 What if we already have a values or behaviours framework in our area?

 If you do, and people are using it in a positive and constructive way, that’s fantastic!

-The University’s Behaviours Charter is designed apply to all staff who work at the University.
-We fully expect that some areas will choose to develop local frameworks which are more tailored to specific areas.
+The University’s Behaviours Charter applies to all staff who work at the University.
+However, we fully expect that some areas will choose to develop local frameworks which are more tailored to specific areas.

 Where can I get additional guidance and support?